Mistakes in the balcony vegetable garden with pots of tomatoes, lettuce and herbs

 This is perhaps the most human error of all.

-But cultivating is a process.
+But growing on the balcony is a process.

 Requires: